DVSA PRACTICAL DRIVING TEST - PASS AND FAIL INFORMATION

 If you make a SERIOUS driving fault, the examiner will allow the test to continue in order for you to gain valuable practical driving test experience.

 make a single DANGEROUS driving fault.

 If you make a DANGEROUS driving fault, the examiner will terminate the test immediately and a walk back to the DSA Test Centre will subsequently follow.

-If you FAIL your practical driving test, your driving test report form will show you where you made any MINOR, SERIOUS or DANGEROUS driving faults.
+If you FAIL your practical driving test, your driving test email will show you where you made any MINOR, SERIOUS or DANGEROUS driving faults.

 At this point it is advisable that you seek professional advice to eliminate any further practical driving test disappointment.

 For your information: You can book another DVSA Practical Driving Test via the internet or by telephone on the same day after failing your test.

 Please note: The DVSA will not allow you to take another DVSA Practical Driving Test until ten clear working days have passed from your failed test date.
 Saturday is classed as a working day.